georgelza/DataPipeline-Kafka_Fluss_Prometheus/devlab0/creFlinkFlows/README.md

     Will create the Hive & Fluss catalog.

     - hive_catalog
-    - iot database inside hive_catalog
+    - kafka database inside hive_catalog
     - prometheus database inside hive_catalog
     - fluss_catalog, we will use `fluss` as our default database.